-Visualizing the Latency Throughput Tradeoff
+8.2 Visualizing the Latency Throughput Tradeoff

-Sticking with LLaMA 70B for a second, let's actually look at the latency and throughput for different batch sizes during generation.
+Sticking with LLAMA 70B for a second, we can calculate the theoretical peak latency and throughput at different batch sizes during generation.
 As we showed in the previous section for PaLM models, this gives us a Pareto frontier for throughput/latency.
-Let's assume 16-way tensor parallelism since that's a reasonable bound on what we can use while staying compute-bound in the MLP blocks.
+We assume 8-way model parallelism.
 We'll use a TPU v5e 4x4 topology here.
-The slider controls the sequence length so you can see the effect of larger KV caches.
+The online version of the textbook provides an interactive diagram to explore this.
+A screenshot is provided: